 With the right credit card, you can earn up to 6% cash back on food purchases.
 Some cards even offer big signup bonuses.
-Here’s are list of the best credit cards for groceries in 2018.

 Here, we’ll look at six cards that are great for grocery spending.
 With each card, we’ll calculate the approximate benefit you could get from the card if you spend $600 per month, or $7,200 per year, at qualifying grocery stores.
 Remember, though, that your mileage may vary.